Mavil Aru Reservoir and the Sluice Gate : A Landmark for Resiliency of the People of Sri Lanka

 Loading...

-Mavil Aru (Mavil Oya) is a small ancient reservoir near Somapura in the the historic Seruwawila Viharaya area.
-According to legend, Mavil Aru Reservoir goes back as far as 3rd century where king Mahasen (276-303) had built the canal called a ‘Gal Ela’ (now Kallar Ela) from Maha Villuwa (Mavil Aru) Reservoir to another reservoir in Seruwila to develop paddy fields through out the area.
+Mavil Aru (Mavil Oya) is a small ancient reservoir near Somapura in the historic Seruwawila Viharaya area.
+According to legend, Mavil Aru Reservoir goes back as far as the 3rd century when King Mahasen (276-303) built the canal called a ‘Gal Ela’ (now Kallar Ela) from Maha Villuwa (Mavil Aru) Reservoir to another reservoir in Seruwila to develop paddy fields throughout the area.

-After the fall of the Polonnaruwa Kingdom with the attack of the Kalinga Maga in 1215, the Sinhalese migrated to the other areas with the destruction of reservoirs and waterways by the invading forces.
-By end of 19th century this area was sparsely populated by few Muslims and Tamils living on out chena cultivation.
+After the fall of the Polonnaruwa Kingdom with the attack of the Kalinga Maga in 1215, the Sinhalese migrated to other areas with the destruction of reservoirs and waterways by the invading forces.
+By the end of the 19th century, this area was sparsely populated by a few Muslims and Tamils living on out chena cultivation.

-21 years after this attempt, in 1949, The new Prime Minister of Independent Sri Lanka initiated a project to re build the Mavil Aru (Mavil Oya) Reservoir and was soon completed.
+21 years after this attempt, in 1949, The new Prime Minister of Independent Sri Lanka initiated a project to re-build the Mavil Aru (Mavil Oya) Reservoir which was soon completed.
 To farm the vast jungles using this water, people from all over the country were given land and new towns were developed.
 Since then Mavil Aru (Mavil Oya) reservoir continued to support the paddy fields invisible to everybody except the surrounding farmers.

-Then within few weeks which followed 21st July 2006, Mavil Aru became a household name of every Sri Lankan.
-LTTE, the ruthless terrorist organization responsible for thousands of death of Sinhala and Tamil citizens closed the Mavil Aru Sluice Gate during a mutual cease fire agreement.
-This stopped water flowing on to Kallar Ela denying water to about 15,000 farming families in Kallar, Seru Nuwara, Seruwila, Dehiwattha and Neelapola areas.
-After repeated failed attempts to get LTTE to open gates, the Sri Lankan army launched a operation capture the Mavil Aru area and take the gates under government control.
-This small operation developed in to a major offensive by the government forces by August and on 16 May 2009 the president of Sri Lanka, Mahinda Rajapaksha declared military victory over the LTTE terrorist outfit after completely wiping out the leadership.
+Then within a few weeks which followed 21st July 2006, Mavil Aru became a household name of every Sri Lankan.
+LTTE, the ruthless terrorist organization responsible for thousands of deaths of Sinhala and Tamil citizens closed the Mavil Aru Sluice Gate during a mutual cease-fire agreement.
+This stopped water flowing onto Kallar Ela denying water to about 15,000 farming families in Kallar, Seru Nuwara, Seruwila, Dehiwattha and Neelapola areas.
+After repeated failed attempts to get LTTE to open gates, the Sri Lankan army launched an operation to capture the Mavil Aru area and take the gates under government control.
+This small operation developed into a major offensive by the government forces by August and on 16 May 2009 the president of Sri Lanka, Mahinda Rajapaksha declared military victory over the LTTE terrorist outfit after completely wiping out the leadership.

 Also See